lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 ### Step 2: Fork the Demo Repo

-For our [`drupal-launcher`](https://github.com/lando/drupal-launcher) repo.
-If you've successfully enabled Codespaces, you should be able to either click on the green "Code" button in your new repo and create a Codespace or visit `https://github.com/[YOUR-GITHUB-USER]/drupal-launcher/codespaces`.
+Fork our [drupal-dev-environment](https://github.com/lando/drupal-dev-environment) repo.
+If you've successfully enabled Codespaces, you should be able to either click on the green "Code" button in your new repo and create a Codespace or visit `https://github.com/[YOUR-GITHUB-USER]/drupal-dev-environment/codespaces`.

 ### Step 3: Wait for Codespaces to Spin Up.